Local repulsion between zeros and critical points of the Gaussian Entire Function: Approximate Kac-Rice formulas

 as can be seen by considering their effect on the covariance kernel \eqref{eq_kergef}:

 In addition, the covariant derivative \eqref{eq_dbarstar} commutes with the Bargmann-Fock shifts:

 As a consequence, the Gaussian field $(G,F)$ is stochastically invariant under the double shifts:

 In Lemma \ref{lemmashift} in the appendix, we present some consequences of this for the moments of the statistics \eqref{eq_stats}.
 In fact, it follows from \eqref{eq_zeta} that \eqref{eq_stats} can also be calculated with respect to a disk $B_\rho(\zeta)$ with center $\zeta \in \mathbb{C}$ without affecting their stochastics.
+Importantly, though $G$ is invariant under rotations --- $G(z) \sim G(\lambda z)$, $|\lambda|=1$ --- the pair $(F,G)$ does not satisfy a similar invariance, which makes the analysis of correlations between zeros and critical points more challenging.